 IP addresses are used to identify network devices and may also be used to track them.
 Every device’s IP address is assigned whenever it connects to the internet.
 Other online services can use IP addresses to track devices and learn useful information.

 How IP addresses are assigned

-Each of these addresses plays a role by the Internet Assigned Numbers Authority.
+Each of these addresses plays a role in the Internet Assigned Numbers Authority.
 It coordinates IP addresses worldwide, and you can read all about it here.